LAYOUTS INVITED TO 2023 SHOW

 DEMONSTRATIONS

-Our President Derek Buck will be giving a demonstration of scratch building and kit bashing of rolling stock & locos.
-If you want to know how to do it, sit down and ask.
-He does like to chat and doesn’t bite. (often!)
+Our club president will be giving a demonstration of scratch building and kit bashing of rolling stock.
+If you want to know how to do it sit down and ask.
+They do like to chat and don’t bite. (often!)

-Tony Wright-Loco/Carriage building Techniques in 4mm Scale and Clinic
+Tony Wright-Loco/Carriage building Techniques in 4mm Scale and Loco Clinic

 http://www.coastaldcc.co.uk/index.php